-Creating Catharsis: How to Write a Plot That Works
+Creating Catharsis: How to Write a Story That Works

 When writing a novel, your plot will take center stage.

 Not only is your plot a major component of your novel, but it’s also the foundation from which you’ll build everything from your characters, to your worldbuilding, theme, and more.
 This means that writing a compelling plot is a critical step if you want your novel to succeed—and no plot is truly complete without a healthy dose of catharsis.

 So, in this article, let’s unpack what exactly catharsis is, as well as the three key elements you’ll need to write a cathartic plot.
 Finally, to wrap things up, I’ll walk you through how story structure can help you create catharsis in your own novels!

 If you’re not already familiar with this term, catharsis is an important principle in the world of storytelling—so, let me provide a quick definition…

 Catharsis: A Greek term originally coined by Aristotle that describes the emotional release you feel at the end of a good story.